Great ideas for ways to save money on fall decorating, including tips on buying from thrift stores, using natural elements and shopping your own home!

 Have you ever wondered why people spend tons of money decorating their homes for every season and holiday of the year?

-I have to confess when I started sharing my home on the blog here a few years ago I got caught up in the whirlwind of social media and pretty Pinterest projects, chasing perfection and the latest and greatest home decor styles.
+I have to confess when I started sharing my home on the blog here a few years ago I got caught up in the whirlwind of social media and pretty Pinterest projects.
+I was chasing perfection and the latest and greatest home decor styles just like everyone else.

 By signing up to share my home tour with lots of well known bloggers I was hoping to gain new readers who would come see my pretty little house.